Kumar-Prasannajit/Prompt-Buddy/README.md

 ---

 ### 3. Configure PromptBuddy
-1. Click the PromptBuddy icon in the Chrome toolbar
+1. Click the PromptBuddy icon in the Chrome toolbar (Extension icon)
 2. Open **Settings**
 3. Select your AI provider:
    - OpenAI